 In July 1988, Malta’s Prime Minister Edward Fenech Adami met President Ronald Reagan at the White House.

-In 2005, Maltese Prime Minister Lawrence Gonzi met with U.S. President George W. Bush at the White House.
-Later, Prime Minister Joseph Muscat met with President Barack Obama on several occasions.
+In 2005, Malta’s Prime Minister Lawrence Gonzi met with U.S. President George W. Bush at the White House.